BlackHC/hello-slurm/README.md

 Set environment variables:

 * `CLOUD_TYPE` to either `arc` or `oatml`.
-* 'SLURM_MAIL' to your preferred email address to receive notifications (or e.g. a slack integration)
+* `SLURM_MAIL` to your preferred email address to receive notifications (or e.g. a slack integration)

 ## Helpers